Silicone Rubber Parts: Tubing, Seals, and More

 - Conductive profiled silicone seals

-- Withstands high & low temperatures far better than organic rubber
+- Withstands high and low temperatures far better than organic rubber

 - Good thermal stability

-- Excellent electrical insulation, no decline in insulation performance even when immersed in water, making it an ideal insulating material
+- Excellent electrical insulation, with no decline in insulation performance even when immersed in water

 - Flexible at low temperatures, stiffens up at higher temperatures